Martin MurrayProfessor of Urban Planning

 Professor of Sociology

-In addition to six books and three co-edited volumes, he has produced close to seventy journal articles and book chapters that focus on diverse geographical areas of the world at different historical periods.
-After his first book on French colonialism in Indochina (University of California Press), Professor Murray pursued a deep and abiding interest in the politics of South Africa and has published on a range of topics including class formation and rural transformation, the transition from apartheid to parliamentary democracy, city building, and urban planning.
+In addition to six books and three co-edited volumes, Murray has written nearly 70 journal articles and book chapters that focus on diverse geographical areas of the world at different historical periods.
+After his first book, The Development of Capitalism in Colonial Indochina, 1870-1940 (University of California Press, 1980), Murray pursued a deep and abiding interest in the politics of South Africa and has published on a range of topics, including class formation and rural transformation, the transition from apartheid to parliamentary democracy, city building, and urban planning.

-Besides chapters in edited volumes, his research has appeared in a number of influential journals, including the International Journal of Urban and Regional Research, Environment & Planning A, Cultural Geography, the Canadian Journal of African Studies, International Sociology, Journal of Southern African Studies, and the Journal of African History.
-His most recent book is entitled Commemorating and Forgetting: Challenges for a New South Africa (University of Minnesota Press, 2013).
+In addition to his books and chapters in edited volumes, Murray’s research has appeared in a number of influential journals, including the International Journal of Urban and Regional Research, Environment & Planning A, Cultural Geography, Canadian Journal of African Studies, International Sociology, Journal of Southern African Studies, and Journal of African History.
+His most recent book is Commemorating and Forgetting: Challenges for a New South Africa (University of Minnesota Press, 2013).

 Murray received a Bachelor or Arts in philosophy from the University of San Francisco and a Master of Arts in philosophy and a PhD in sociology from the University of Texas, Austin.